germaniumhq/adhesive/README.md

 ### parallel_processing

-default value is `process`, environment var: `ADHESIVE_PARALLEL_PROCESSING`.
+default value is `thread`, environment var: `ADHESIVE_PARALLEL_PROCESSING`.

-Implicitly tasks are scaled using multiple processes in order to alleviate the global interpreter lock (GIL) from python.
-This value can be set to `thread`.
+Implicitly tasks are scaled using multiple threads in order to alleviate waits for I/O. This is useful for times when remote ssh workspaces are defined in the lanes, so the same connection can be reused for multiple tasks.

-This is useful for times when remote ssh workspaces are defined in the lanes, so the same connection can be reused for multiple tasks.
+This value can be set to `process`, in case the tasks are CPU intensive.
+This has the drawback of recreating the connections on workspaces' each task execution.

 ## Hacking Adhesive